famiprog/redmine_advanced_messenger/featurebook/03 - Statuses.md

 * I switch back to "Unread";
 * later I will see it and elaborate a longer and precise answer.

-The first 2 statuses ("Read", "Unread") were illustrated in the first `.md` file.
+The "Read" and "Unread" statuses were illustrated in the first `.md` file.
 Further we'll focus on the next statuses.

 `@Scenario`
 ## WHEN the status "Read but collapsed" is selected, THEN ...